-- Organize an annual college access and success conference, providing opportunities to collaborate across institutions and organizations and offer professional development opportunities for educators;
+- Organize an annual postsecondary access and success conference, providing opportunities to collaborate across institutions and organizations and offer professional development opportunities for educators;

 - Provide statewide leadership and advocacy for educational access and workforce development; and

-- Support and provide training and other assistance to existing local education and workforce networks and workforce development programs, while also establishing new programs and initiatives to support college access and completion.
+- Support and provide training and other assistance to existing local education and workforce networks and workforce development programs, while also establishing new programs and initiatives to support postsecondary access and completion.